preesm/preesm.github.io/_docs/02-buildpreesm.md

 ## Disclaimers

-1. When building PREESM, you have to **run a second Eclipse Application** (the guest) within the Eclipse where the source code is improted (the host).
+1. When building PREESM, you have to **run a second Eclipse Application** (the guest) within the Eclipse where the source code is imported (the host).
 This is explained below in  the "Execution of Preesm" section;
 2. When using unreleased source code (that is any other commit different from the last tag), there could be some **inconsistencies** between released zip files used in tutorials and the tool;